From "Weak" to "Strong" Hole Confinement in a Mott Insulator: Abstract

 \section{Abstract}

-{\bf We study the problem of a single hole in a N\'eel antiferromagnet and, using the magnon expansion and analytical methods, determine the expansion coefficients of its wave function in the magnon basis.
-In the 1D case, the hole is ``weakly'' localized in a potential well and the magnon coefficients decay exponentially in the absence of a string potential.
-This behavior is in sharp contrast to the 2D case for which the hole is confined by a string potential and is ``strongly'' localized with the coefficients decaying superexponentially.
+{\bf We study the problem of a single hole in an Ising antiferromagnet and, using the magnon expansion and analytical methods, determine the expansion coefficients of its wave function in the magnon basis.
+In the 1D case, the hole is ``weakly'' confined in a potential well and the magnon coefficients decay exponentially in the absence of a string potential.
+This behavior is in sharp contrast to the 2D square lattice where the hole is ``strongly'' confined by a string potential and the magnon coefficients decay superexponentially.
 The latter is identified here to be a fingerprint of the strings in doped antiferromagnets that can be recognized in the numerical or cold atom simulations of the 2D doped Hubbard model.
-Finally, we attribute the differences between these cases to the peculiarities of the magnon-magnon interactions. }
+Finally, we attribute the differences between the 1D and 2D cases to the magnon-magnon interactions being crucially important in a 1D spin system. }

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}